 Deciphering the Sperm Whale Language

-In Spring 2018 CETI will deploy a suite of drones and underwater A/V arrays to capture the first-ever up close data of communicating sperm whales.
-With machine learning and AI, a team of partner data scientists will identify patterns, and search for marks of digital or sonographic language.
+Before the Exploratory Seminar we plan to deploy a suite of underwater A/V arrays to capture the first-ever up close A/V data of communicating sperm whales.
+With machine learning and AI, a team of partner data scientists will analyze new and archival sperm whale communication data for patterns, and search for marks language.

 DEVICE 1: Buoyancy Controlled Audio/Video ROBOT